AlexanderLill/PokemonGoers-group6/README.md

 **26 May 2013**

-  Isaac Z. Schlueter wrote a statement where he explained why CommonJS is made obsolete by Node.js and is avoided by the core Node.js developers[2](https://github.com/nodejs/node-v0.x-archive/issues/5132#issuecomment-15432598).
+  Isaac Z. Schlueter wrote a statement where he explained why CommonJS is [made obsolete by Node.js and is avoided by the core Node.js developers](https://github.com/nodejs/node-v0.x-archive/issues/5132#issuecomment-15432598).
 Node.js needed asynchronous IO paradigms, cross-platform compatibility and streaming APIs, which CommonJS never really achieved.
 Another critical difference was the missing priority of performance for the CommonJS community which was one of the main priorities of Node.js.
 That's why Schlueter separated Node.js from the CommonJS keeping some core features like the module system from the original "securable modules".

 # Using the module pattern